 We are having this special online auction for one tree which will be planted in front of Salisbury Village Office.
 The tree will also include a granite memorial plaque which will be placed at the base of the tree.
 Bidding begins at $750.

 All proceeds will go to the Salisbury Beautification Project.

 JUST FOR YOUR INFORMATION.....

-Jessica MacDonald will be our 2016 Animal Control Officers for the Village of Salisbury.
-She has been authorized by the Village Council to sell dog tags door to door.
-Dog tags are also available at the Village Office and the Silver Fox Veterinary Medical Clinic.
+Jessica MacDonald will be our 2019 Animal Control Officer for the Village of Salisbury.
+She has been authorized by the Village Council to sell dog tags door-to-door.
+Dog tags are also available at the Village Office and (before April 1st) at the Silver Fox Veterinary Medical Centre.
 Please direct any complaints or inquiries to: Jessica at 378-3627

 Welcome to our web site.
 We thank you for your interest in our village and hope you find everything you need.
 We are proud of our village and the services we offer and invite you to join our community and take part in the many activities and organizations available.